 Recently, I was discussing differences between Catholicism and Protestantism with a friend of mine at work.
 He brought up the fact that they believe that Mary not only gave birth to Jesus as a virgin, but Mary also died a virgin.
 She never lost her virginity.
 This belief is wrapped up in certain doctrines like the Immaculate Conception.
 Furthermore, this means Catholics believe Jesus did not have any siblings.
 Catholics believe Mary only gave birth to Jesus, alone.

 So, I plainly asked my devout Catholic friend how he handles Matthew 13:55-56, which states, “Is not this the carpenter’s son?
 Is not his mother called Mary?
 And are not his brothers James and Joseph and Simon and Judas?
 And are not all his sisters with us?
 Where then did this man get all these things?”

-The responses from my Catholic friends have ranged.
-Some have said they don’t know how to respond to this text.
-Some said Jesus’ siblings were Joseph’s children conceived by another woman other than Mary… Some said they were his spiritual brothers and sisters.
+The responses to this question from my Catholic friends have ranged.
+Some have said they don’t know how to respond to this Bible text.
+Some said Jesus’ siblings were Joseph’s children conceived by another woman other than Mary… Some have said they were his spiritual brothers and sisters.

 Help me out.

-Looking at the text, how can it be possible to assert Mary remained a virgin?
+Looking at the text, how can it be possible to assert Mary remained a virgin her whole earthly life?